nsubrahm/k8s-mutating-webhook/README.md

 ### Deploy webhook server and webhook configuration

-The command shown below will deploy the webhook server (that will actually mutate the request) and the webhook configuration (that defines the webhook server to `kube-apiserver`.
+The command shown below will deploy the webhook server (that will actually mutate the request) and the webhook configuration (that defines the webhook server to `kube-apiserver`).
 This command takes three arguments in this order:

-1. Webhook application name e.g. webhook in the command below.
+1. Webhook application name e.g. `webhook` in the command below.
-2. Namespace e.g. sidecars in the command below.
+2. Namespace e.g. `sidecars` in the command below.
-3. Docker repository name e.g. your_docker_repo in the command below.
+3. Docker repository name e.g. `your_docker_repo` in the command below.
 The name of the image is derived from the webhook application name suffixed with `-server`.
-The tag of the image is set to `0.0.0` respectively.
+The tag of the image is set to `0.0.0`.

 ```bash
 cd ..